c2997108/lastwasm/doc/last-repeats.rst

 * Interspersed repeats, such as LINEs, Alus, transposons.

-* Simple sequence / low-complexity sequence / tandem repeats, such as atatatatatatatatat.
+* Simple sequence / low-complexity sequence / short-period tandem
+  repeats, such as atatatatatatatatat.

 They cause two different problems: